vvvv/The-Gray-Book/reference/language/delegates.md

 # Delegates
 Delegates are anonymous operations which can be passed around as an object and can be invoked on data when needed.

-The fact that a delegate doesn't have a name is a feature here: as long as the it has the correct signature it will fit, like a lego piece with the right shape.
+The fact that a delegate doesn't have a name is a feature here: as long as it has the correct signature it will fit, like a lego piece with the right shape.
 This way you can treat behaviour as an object which can be used to easily switch between different functionalities - without changing the calling code downstream.
 The delegate abstracts away the internals and only presents a facade.

 Delegates have zero to many inputs, and zero or one output.
 This is part of what defines the signature, or "shape".
 They are a standard .NET feature.